-For example, in the Resources module, you will find options and features that are strictly related to your resources, such as Skills panel, effort mode, capacities, workload contouring, and many more.
+For example, in the Resources module, you will find options and features that are strictly related to your resources, such as the Skills panel, effort mode, capacities, workload contouring, and many more.
 While in the Gantt module, you will find everything you need to work with your project’s WBS and Gantt chart.
-These include adding and editing tasks; changing their order and hierarchy; adding baselines, critical path, and milestones; creating what-if scenarios, etc.
+These include adding and editing tasks; changing their order and hierarchy; adding baselines, critical path, and milestones; and creating what-if scenarios, etc.

-You can also adjust views for each module, and display various elements which you will find only in a given module.
+You can also adjust views for each module and display various elements which you will find only in a given module.
 And, unlike the tabs in MS Project, you can rename each module name to maintain nomenclature consistency across your initiative and organization.

 Jira native features